Reader Photon asks:

 The question of assassination

-The 26th of July movement and the DR differed on assasssination.
+The 26th of July movement and the DR differed on assassination.
 When a DR commando group, led by Rolando Cubela, assassinated a Batista military intelligence officer in Havana’s Montmartre nightclub in October 1956, the July 26 movement distanced itself from the action.

 When the DR unsuccessfully attempted to assassinate Batista in a daring daytime raid on the presidential palace in March 1957, Castro again criticized the action calling it “a useless expenditure of blood.”
 It was.
 Echeverria was killed in the palace attack.
 The DR lost its most able leader.
 The Cuban business and middle classes rallied to support Batista.